This article will look at the primary financial services available to consumers.

 7. Types of Financial Services – Investment Banks

 This type of bank helps clients invest their money in profitable business ventures by matching them with companies that need capital to grow and expand their businesses.
 Some investment banks also work as a broker for stocks and bonds for their clients.

 8. Unit Trust Companies

-These financial institutions offer different kinds of investment plans to individuals and businesses who want to make specific amounts of money in a particular period.
-Clients can enjoy the benefit of investing in non-liquid assets through these financial institutions.
+These financial institutions offer investment plans to individuals and businesses who want to make specific amounts of money in a particular period.
+Clients can benefit from investing in non-liquid assets through these financial institutions.

 9. Insurance Companies